 Foundation systems are to be designed for Class P soils with all footings to be founded at least 2.5 m within the underlying hard colluvial silty sandy clay or 1.5 m into the underlying weathered sandstone bedrock as recommended by the geotechnical consultant.

 To ensure site specific geotechnical constraints are appropriately considered and satisfied.

 10. Development Boundary

-No development, with the exception of the elevated "ground floor" balcony for Dwelling B, is to occur within the restricted building zone as recommended by the geotechnical consultant.
+No development, excepting the ground floor cantilevered balconies, is to occur within the restricted building zone as recommended by the geotechnical consultant.